 It is not unusual for an electronic design to included repeated sections of circuitry.
 It might be a stereo amplifier, or it might be a 64 channel mixing desk.
-This type of design is fully supported, by a feature-set known as multi-channel design.
+This type of design is fully supported in Altium Designer, by a feature-set known as multi-channel design.

 The two decoder channels of a video multiplexer, using a multi-channel design structure means the decoder channel is only captured once.

 In a multi-channel design you capture the repeated circuit once, then instruct the software to repeat it the required number of times.
 When the design is compiled it is expanded out in memory, with all components and connectivity repeated the required number of times, in accordance with a user-defined channel naming scheme.

 The logical design that you capture is never actually flattened, the source always remains as a multi-channel schematic.
 When you transfer it to PCB layout, the physical components and nets are automatically stepped out the required number of times.
 You have full access to the standard cross-probing and cross-selecting tools available for working between the schematic and the PCB.
 There is also a tool in the PCB editor to replicate the placement and routing of one channel across all other channels, with the ability to easily move and re-orient an entire channel.